 The class network includes a Xen server hosting a number of Windows and Linux VMs.
 Throughout the two weeks, each student is assigned a VM as their “victim” or target of their analysis labs.
 For example, during the FTK Imager CLI imaging lab, each student practices by connecting to their assigned VM, doing the processes with FTK to acquire an image, then pipe the image to netcat to send it across the network to their forensic analysis system to receive the image.
 On the last Thursday of class, we end the day by launching a series of attacks against all the VMs, then have the students perform their imaging/analysis across the network on Friday.
 They can either image to their forensic system and do analysis or they can do the analysis remotely using FEX or GRR.
 They can also capture RAM from their compromised system and do RAM and malware analysis as part of their investigation.

-Registration is Now Open!(Limited to 20 Students)
+Registration is Now Open!(Limited to 25 Students) SOLD OUT – Wait List Forming

 WHEN: April 29 – May 10, 2019